 It appears that the tree continued to serve as a convenient reference point even after it was gone.
 In 1845 a local Revolutionary War veteran, Samuel Lyon, recalled that he was in a detachment chasing enemy loyalist troops on September 4, 1781, when he observed the enemy troopers, “near André’s great white wood tree.”
 Lyon had seen them from the hill above the Old Dutch Church, but the enemy slipped away before he and his comrades could attack them.

 The twentieth century nearly banished André’s Tree to the realm of myth.
-It was, however, a real, living and unique landmark coloring the life and traditions of this community in its earliest days.
+It was, however, a real, living and unique landmark coloring the life and traditions of this community in its earliest days, and even a monument of purely Native American times.
 A great part of what the tree really was, lives on.
 It’s image is stamped in the pages of one of America’s great works of fiction.

 Andre Brook, Andre’s Tree, Benedict Arnold, HeadlessHorseman, James K. Paulding, John Paulding, legend of sleepy hollow, Major John Andre, sleepy hollow, Tarrytown, washington irving